metaplex-foundation/docs/docs/01-programs/02-candy-machine/07-special-guard-instructions.md

 Since there can only be one “route” instruction per registered guard on a Candy Guard program, it is common to provide a **Path** attribute in the route settings to distinguish between multiple features offered by the same guard.

-For instance, a guard adding support for Frozen NFTs — that can only be thawed once minting is over — could use their route instruction to initialize the treasury escrow account as well as allowing anyone to thaw a minted NFT under the right conditions.
+For instance, a guard adding support for Frozen NFTs — that can only be thawed once minting is over — could use their route instruction to initialize the treasury escrow account as well as allow anyone to thaw a minted NFT under the right conditions.
 We could distinguish these two features by using a **Path** attribute equal to “init” for the former and “thaw” for the latter.

-You will find a detailed explanation of the route instruction of each guard and their underlying paths on their respective pages.
+You will find a detailed explanation of the route instruction of each guard that supports it and their underlying paths on their respective pages.

 Let’s take a minute to illustrate how the route instruction works by providing an example.
-The **Allow List** guard, for instance, supports the route instruction in order to verify that the minting wallet is part of the preconfigured list of wallet.
+The **Allow List** guard, for instance, supports the route instruction in order to verify that the minting wallet is part of the preconfigured list of wallets.

-It does that using [Merkle Trees](https://en.m.wikipedia.org/wiki/Merkle_tree) which means we need to create a hash of the entire list of allowed wallet and store that hash — known as the **Merkle Root** — on the guard settings.
+It does that using [Merkle Trees](https://en.m.wikipedia.org/wiki/Merkle_tree) which means we need to create a hash of the entire list of allowed wallets and store that hash — known as the **Merkle Root** — on the guard settings.
 For a wallet to prove it is on the allowed list, it must provide a list of hashes — known as the **Merkle Proof** — that allows the program to compute the Merkle Root and ensure it matches the guard’s settings.

-Therefore, the Allow List guard **uses its route instruction to verify the Merkle Proof of a given wallet** and, if successful, creates a small PDA account on the blockchain that acts as a proof for the mint instruction.
+Therefore, the Allow List guard **uses its route instruction to verify the Merkle Proof of a given wallet** and, if successful, creates a small PDA account on the blockchain that acts as verification proof for the mint instruction.

 ![CandyMachinesV3-SpecialGuardInstructions1.png](/assets/candy-machine-v3/CandyMachinesV3-SpecialGuardInstructions1.png#radius)

 So why can’t we just verify the Merkle Proof directly within the mint instruction?
-That’s simply because, for big allow lists, that Merkle Proof can end up being pretty lengthy.
+That’s simply because, for big allow lists, Merkle Proofs can end up being pretty lengthy.
 After a certain size, it becomes impossible to include it within the mint transaction that already contains a decent amount of instructions.
-By separating the validation process from the minting process, we make it possible for allow list to be as big as we need them to be.
+By separating the validation process from the minting process, we make it possible for allow lists to be as big as we need them to be.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>